drawwithcode/2022-group-project-group03/readme/README.md

 Once the value of emotions has been found, they will be used to display the images on the map.

 ### General Criticisms
-For this section of the code, the biggest difficulties were handling the data detected by the face API, so that it was then sent in the most correct way to the database.
+For this section of the code, the biggest difficulties were related to handling the data detected by the face API, so that it was then sent in the most correct way to the database.
 Another important element was the retrieval of data from the database, in order to set the position of the images and the general operations of the system.

 ### The Code step by step

-Thanks to the windowsresized() function, we ensured that the image capture was usable from the phone
+Thanks to the windowsresized() function, we ensured that the image capture was usable from the phone: the responsiveness of the initial sections was important to make the experience as much comfortable as possible for the users.

 ```js